donaldboulton/minimal-mistakes/_posts/2018-02-22-post-Letter-Avatar.md

 ## Gihub code as a Gihub Gist, by [Lee Crossly](https://gist.github.com/leecrossley/6027780)

-Avatar Generator from - Commenter name as - (first name and surname) as input and a canvas element as output using the initials from the name and a background colour (based on the first name & surname first letter).
+Avatar Generator from - Commenter name [^names] as input and a canvas element as output using the initials from the name and a background colour.

+[^names]: based on the first name & surname first letter.

 The background colours are from from [Flat Ui Colors](http://flatuicolors.com/) Now with retina support.